JeffStewartDev/MySoloNetwork/README.md

 ### Downloading MySoloNetwork:

-Pre-Compiled versions of MySoloNetwork for Linux and Windows are available in the **Downloads** folder.
+Pre-Compiled versions of MySoloNetwork for Linux and Windows are available in the **/Download** folder above.
 If you don't know how to perform the instructions below on your own, you can hire a developer on a freelance site like [UpWork](https://www.upwork.com) to help for a pretty reasonable fee.

 ### Running MySoloNetwork: